AksharaGupta/ChestX-LungDiseaseClassifier/README.md

 2. Run in anaconda prompt- python keras_flask.py
 3. Open browser : localhost:5000
 4. Access web application.
 Login credentials - username:admin, password:admin
+5. Open DataAnalysis.ipnb to see few data analysis codes on the dataset.
+(Add required csv to your drive at a specified location and use that in the code throughout)